fedoseev-vitaliy/mocha-rp-reporter/README.md

 ### Mocha reporter for EPAM report portal
-This is mocha runtime reporter for [EPAM report portal](https://github.com/reportportal/reportportal)
+This is mocha runtime reporter for [EPAM report portal](https://github.com/reportportal/reportportal).
+It was designed to work with mocha programmatically, in order to be able to parametrize each test run
 #### Instalation steps:

 ` npm install mocha-rp-reporter`

 #### How to use:
-This reporter designed to work with mocha programmatically, in order to be able to parametrize each test run

 ```javascript
 const Mocha = require("mocha");
 let mochaMain = new Mocha({